evert/evert.github.com/_posts/2022/2022-08-13-syntactic-sugar.md

 * `or` and `and`, `xor` can be implemented with `nand`.
 * async/await can be implemented with generators.

-Almost everything is syntax sugar, that's not a bad thing, it's just uninteresting.
+These are all incredibly useful features that make it easier to read and write code and express ideas.
+Almost every language feature could be considered syntactic sugar.
+That's not a bad thing, it's just uninteresting to point out.

 [1]: https://www.zhenghao.io/posts/await-vs-promise
 [2]: https://webreflection.medium.com/js-classes-are-not-just-syntactic-sugar-28690fedf078